davidyap7/admin/patterns.md

    Figure 3.
 Example of a single-organization architecture aligned by delivery phase {: #bpfigure3}

 ### Organization naming, restrictions, and management
 {: #orgadmin}

 Consider the following organization guidance:

 * Define and enforce a naming convention.
-For example, define a naming convention where the name of the organization includes information about the business area, the type of cloud ({{site.data.keyword.Bluemix_notm}} Public, {{site.data.keyword.Bluemix_notm}} Local, or {{site.data.keyword.Bluemix_notm}} Dedicated), and the IT role (development, testing, or production).
+For example, define a naming convention where the name of the organization includes information about the business area, the type of cloud, and the IT role (development, testing, or production).
 For organizations that are located in {{site.data.keyword.Bluemix_notm}} Public, you might want to add information about the region too.
 You can change the name of an organization after it is created.
 If an organization name is altered, notify all of the organization team members about the change.
 * Define the restrictions that apply to the organization.
 For example, define the role of each of the team members and the permissions they need to work in that organization.
 * Identify the manager of the organization.
 You might want to delegate the organization administration to more that one person.
 * Identify the area of the business that is allocated to this organization.
 The application usage that is generated in each of the spaces, within the organization, is accumulated and reported at the organization level.